|| The SOWEGA Beekeepers Club is a growing group

 9. The queen bee will lay about 1,000 to 1,500 eggs per day in the summer months, when the hive needs to be at its maximum population.

 10. In the cold winter months, bees will leave the hive only to take a short cleansing flight.

 11. Honeybees are fastidious about the cleanliness of their hive.

 12. Honeybees do not die out over the winter.
 Instead they form a cluster in their hive to keep the queen and themselves warm.
 Feeding on the honey they collected during the warmer months.

 13. It takes about 60 pounds of honey to provide enough energy for a colony of bees to survive the winter.

 14. Each honeybee colony has a unique odor that members use like I.D. cards at the hive's entrance.
-Individual honeybees smell enough alike allowing the guard bees can identify them as part of the colony.
+Individual honeybees smell enough alike to allow the guard bees to identify them as part of the colony.